 - Always apply moisturiser to face and neck with light, tapping, upwards motions while your skin is still slightly damp.
 This helps lock in moisture and stimulates the circulation

-Tips for dry skin care
+Tips for men with dry skin

 - Avoid going from very hot to very cold environments